unixorn/git-extra-commands/README.md

 # git-extra-commands

-An zsh plugin that packages some extra git helper scripts I've found.
-I didn't write these, and they each have whatever licensing is included in the file.
-This doesn't actually require zsh, but packaging as a plugin makes it more convenient for me since I'm dealing with multiple machines.
+A zsh plugin that packages some extra git helper scripts I've found.
+I only wrote a few of these scripts, and the ones I didn't each have whatever licensing is included in the file.
+This collection doesn't actually require zsh, but packaging as a ZSH plugin makes it more convenient for anyone using a ZSH framework to use this collection.

-If you wrote one of these and want it removed from this repository, please either make a PR or file an issue against the repo and I will remove it.
+If you wrote one of these scripts and want it removed from this repository, please either make a PR or file an issue against the repo and I will remove it.

 ## Installing